Cosmian/cosmian_vm/resources/README.md

 # Setup

-Configure your machien to be a Cosmian VM:
+Configure your machine to be a Cosmian VM:

 ```sh
 $./setup.sh